 - With debit card transactions, you also draw funds directly from shoppers’ bank accounts.
 The main difference between debit and ACH is that your debit-paying customers are afforded the same level of fraud protection that credit-card users get.
-So if their credit card account is ever hacked or someone commits fraud against their account, they are protected.
-Debit cards also come with safety features, like chips, enhancing the level of security even further.
+So if their account is ever hacked or someone commits fraud against their account, they are protected.
+Debit cards also come with additional safety features, like chips, enhancing the level of security even further.
 In B2B transactions, where there’s usually an already-established level of trust between the two parties, this is less of an issue.

 So, why should your business use ACH?